-MUNCHKIN: RICK AND MORTY is based on the same game play found in the original Munchkin game, Super Munchkin, and dozens of Munchkin expansions and accessories.
-When integrating MUNCHKIN: RICK AND MORTY into any Munchkin set, use the combining rules from Munchkin 7 - Cheat With Both Hands as a quide.
-You can always download the most up-to-date version of those rules, and all others, at munchkin.sigames.com/rules.
+MUNCHKIN: DISNEY DUCKTALES is based on the same game play found in the original Munchkin game, Super Munchkin, and dozens of Munchkin expansions and accessories.
+When integrating MUNCHKIN: DISNEY DUCKTALES into any Munchkin set, use the combining rules from Munchkin 7 -Cheat With Both Hands as a guide.
+You can always download the most up-to-date version of those rules, and all others, at munchkin.game/gameplay/rules/.